bitmark-inc/docs/pages/bitmark-references/bitmark-node-software/mining.md

 ## Overview

-Mining on the Bitmark blockchain requires an understanding of hashing and difficulty, as well as the communication, verification, and reward protocols.
+Mining on the Bitmark blockchain requires an understanding of hashing and difficulty, as well as of the communication, verification, and reward protocols.

 ## Block Diagram